jonatasgrosman/findpapers/README.md

 ![charts](docs/charts.png)

-... so, use your imagination! (the above visualization was made by the [samples/charts.py](https://gitlab.com/jonatasgrosman/findpapers/-/blob/master/samples/charts.py) script)
+...
+So, use your imagination!
+(The [samples/charts.py](https://gitlab.com/jonatasgrosman/findpapers/-/blob/master/samples/charts.py) script made the visualization above).

 With the story above, we cover all the commands available in Findpapers.
 I know this documentation is unconventional, but I haven't had time to write a more formal version of the documentation.
 But you can help us to improve this, take a look at the next section and see how you can do that.